javimata/imgoptim/readme.md

 * Image resizing with aspect ratio options.
 * Specification of the output folder for optimized images.

+## New Features

+* Support for SVG optimization using `svgo`.
+* Real-time progress display with a fixed message showing the current image being processed.
+* Option to display or hide the results table using the `--show-table` flag.

 ## Installation

 1.  **Clone the repository:**